 Dental implants involve the use of an anchor that is secured into the jawbone.
 A crown sits on top of this anchor to look, feel, and function like a real tooth.
 Dental implants match surrounding teeth in both color and proportion.
-To the naked eye, a dental implant looks exactly like a real tooth, and helps to drastically improve the look of your smile.
+To the naked eye, a dental implant looks exactly like a real tooth and helps to improve the look of your smile drastically.

 Dental implants represent a popular option for a wide array of patients.
-They have a very high success rate, which makes them a favorable option from the perspective of dental professionals, as well.
-If a patient can undergo an extraction or surgery, they are usually a good candidate for dental implants.
-There should be enough bone mass for the anchoring of the post, and patients should have good dental hygiene in order to be considered for a dental implant.
-People who smoke heavily, suffer from uncontrolled diabetes, heart disease, or other significant medical conditions are not generally considered good candidates for implants.
+They have a very high success rate, which makes them a favorable choice from the perspective of dental professionals, as well.
+If a patient can undergo extraction or surgery, they are usually the right candidate for dental implants.
+There should be enough bone mass for the anchoring of the post, and patients should have good dental hygiene to be considered for a dental implant.
+People who smoke heavily, have uncontrolled diabetes, heart disease, or other significant medical conditions are not generally regarded as good candidates for implants.
 Please consult with Dr. Patterson to see if dental implants could be an option for you.

-Dr. Patterson will discuss with you whether or not you’re a good candidate for dental implants, and review with you your individual treatment plan.
+Dr. Patterson will discuss with you whether or not you’re the right candidate for dental implants, and review with you your treatment plan.
 Dental implants require surgery, so it will be necessary for Dr. Patterson to create a detailed treatment plan for oral surgery.
-If you have any further questions about how the procedures work please contact us.
+If you have any further questions about how the procedures work, please contact us.

 The longer you wait, the more bone loss you are likely to incur.
 Schedule your appointment today with Dr. Patterson, and secure your option of receiving a dental implant before it’s too late!
 Please call our office to set up an appointment: (303) 722-9504.